django-tagtools/djtt-tagging/README.txt

 The following is a summary of what has changed since forking from django-tagging:

 * Support has been dropped for legacy Django.
 This works on Django 1.3+, anything less than that is not being tested.

 * Tag name normalization has been added.
 You can now specify via a setting that all tags be stored as upper-case, lower-case, or capitalized regardless of how the user enters them in.
 A Django managment function has been added to normalize all tags based on your current setting.

+* Basic synonym support has been added.
+Tags can now have a series of synonyms attached to them.
+Any time a synonym is used when adding a tag to a piece of content, it will be replaced with the tag when the object is saved.

+* Tags now have a display name.
+If you want to override the display of a tags name, fill in the display name in the tag admin.
+The Tag model now has a get_display_name method which will get the display name (if it exists) or the regular tag name otherwise.

 Contributors
 ============